Route 66 in Kansas title

 Start Route 66 in Galena, Kansas

-Related: A nude reclining woman in a stained-glass window may be at Steffleback’s brothel, one of 13 haunting places in Kansas.
+Related: A nude reclining woman in a stained-glass window may be at Steffleback’s brothel.
+The historic home is one of 13 haunted places in Kansas.

 Please sign up for our newsletter.